prathambongale/cordapp-insrurance-claim-java/README.md

 or certain scenarios.

-There should be any user interface for user, police and insurance company to apply claim, verify claim, approve claim respectively.
+There should be any user interface for user, police and insurance company to take insurance policy and apply claim, verify claim, approve claim respectively.